emmajanedrews/base-template/_posts/2017-05-22-telephone-and-virtual-interview-tips.md

 When you’re doing a Skype interview, it’s not as simple.
 You typically have to sit down in that situation, so standing up can be difficult. **The big thing to remember is to keep distractions at a minimum.** That means making sure everything shown on camera is neat and anyone else in the house with you knows to keep loud noises at a minimum for the duration of your interview.

-<br>If you have any questions about this topic or want to learn more interview tips, give me a call or send me an email.
+If you have any questions about this topic or want to learn more interview tips, give me a call or send me an email.
 I would be glad to discuss this topic further with you.